TheNightAngel17/Mlx.Home.k3s.Flux/.github/MigrationPrompt_00.md

 - A new `/apps/` folder should be created where appls can be defined
 - Each applicaiton type should have a subfolder under `/apps/`, like `/apps/bitwarden/` and `/apps/foundry-vtt/`
 - each application should include a `base/` folder for common definitions that are the same for all environments
+   - `base/` should be the current "prd" version
 - each applicaiton should include a `overlays/{env}/` folder for each environment, defining patches or environment specific resources

 ## Cluster Definitions